pynufft/pynufft/doc/source/installation/init.rst

 If the required data and functions are available, you will see that all the required files exist::

-   Does pynufft.py exist?
+   The om1D.npz exists.
 True
-   Does om1D.npz exist?
+   The om2D.npz exists.
 True
-   Does om2D.npz exist?
+   The om3D.npz exist.
 True
-   Does om3D.npz exist?
+   The phantom_3D_128_128_128.npz exist.
 True
-   Does phantom_3D_128_128_128.npz exist?
+   The phantom_256_256.npz exists.
 True
-   Does phantom_256_256.npz exist?
+   The example_1D.py exists.
 True
-   Does example_1D.py exist?
+   The example_2D.py exist.
 True
-   Does example_2D.py exist?
-True reikna  has been installed. pyopencl  has been installed. pycuda  has been installed.
+   reikna  has been installed.
+   pyopencl  has been installed.
+   pycuda  has been installed.

 **Uninstall pynufft**